Iran–United Kingdom relations: Since 2011

+On February 20, 2014, the Iranian Embassy in London was restored and the two countries agreed to restart diplomatic relations.
+On August 23, 2015, the British Embassy in Tehran officially reopened.

-British Prime Minister David Cameron and Iranian President Hassan Rouhani met on the sidelines of a United Nations in September 2014, marking the highest-level direct contact between the two countries since the 1979 Islamic revolution.
+British prime minister David Cameron and Iranian President Hassan Rouhani met on the sidelines of a United Nations in September 2014, marking the highest-level direct contact between the two countries since the 1979 Islamic revolution.
+The Uk defence journal reported that in 2014, before Scotland’s independence referendum, Iran linked social media accounts spread memes and cartoons of UK prime minister David Cameron to promote a view of England being authoritarian.
+Iranian facebook pages “mimicked” Scottish media and thus were able to gain momentum.

 In April 2016, an Iranian-British dual citizen Nazanin Zaghari-Ratcliffe was arrested while visiting Iran with her daughter.
 She was found guilty of "plotting to topple the Iranian government" in September 2016 and sentenced to 5 years in prison.
 Her husband led a concerted campaign to have her released maintaining that she "was imprisoned as leverage for a debt owed by the UK over its failure to deliver tanks to Iran in 1979."
+Her case has been described by rights groups and lawmakers as an instance of state hostage-taking.
 After her initial sentence expired in March 2021 she was charged and found guilty of propaganda activities against the government and sentenced to one year in prison.
-She was finally released on 16th March 2022, which was reported to be related to the UK paying a historic debt for tanks paid for by Iran in the 1970s but never delivered.
+She was finally released on 16 March 2022, which was reported to be related to the UK paying a historic debt for tanks paid for by Iran in the 1970s but never delivered.

-Theresa May, who succeeded Cameron as Prime Minister in July 2016, accused Iran of "aggressive regional actions" in the Middle East, including stirring trouble in Iraq, Lebanon and Syria, and this led to a deterioration in relations In response, Iran's Supreme Leader Ali Khamenei condemned Britain as a "source of evil and misery" for the Middle East.
+Theresa May, who succeeded Cameron as prime minister in July 2016, accused Iran of "aggressive regional actions" in the Middle East, including stirring trouble in Iraq, Lebanon and Syria, and this led to a deterioration in relations.
+In response, Iran's Supreme Leader Ali Khamenei condemned Britain as a "source of evil and misery" for the Middle East.

 The British intelligence officials concluded that Iran was responsible for a cyberattack on the British Parliament lasting 12 hours that compromised around 90 email accounts of MPs in June 2017.